ishaanvatus/cellular_automata/README.md

 Conway's Game of life is the most popular example but many other exist like Langton's Ant, Brian's Brain and many more.

-Essentialy any rule that's interesting enough while being simple enough (or not) is worth studying as a cellular automaton.
+Essentially any rule that's interesting enough while being simple enough (or not) is worth studying as a cellular automaton.